Best Winter Jackets

 10. Marmot Fordham

 The slim fit makes it hard to layer

 Another affordable jacket that works well for all-around use is the Marmot Fordham Winter Jacket, made to protect you and keep you warm while you are outside.
 This jacket includes a 700-fill down, which is high in quality, and also features a waterproof shell with 2 layers.Read more

-Designed with removable hood that you can use as you see fit, this jacket offers a lot of protection from the elements, and is also stylish in appearance while featuring several pockets.
-It fits snugly, so you might not be able to layer great with it unless you buy a size up, but it does offer a lot of warmth and insulation.
+Designed with a removable hood that you can use as you see fit, this jacket offers a lot of protection from the elements and is also stylish in appearance while featuring several pockets.

 Plus, this jacket features several pockets you’ll love using when you’re on-the-go.
 There is a flapped chest pocket, zippered hand pockets, and an internal zippered media pocket so you can carry along your phone or MP3 player and listen to your music while you are active.